Disney comics: Uncle Scrooge

 Carl Barks introduced Donald's Uncle Scrooge in the story "Christmas on Bear Mountain", published in Four Color #178 (Dec 1947).
-Scrooge made regular returns to both the Donald Duck comic and Barks' stories in Walt Disney's Comics and Stories over the next few years, and he finally received his own title in Four Color #386 (March 1952).
+Scrooge made regular returns to both the Donald Duck comic and Barks's stories in Walt Disney's Comics and Stories over the next few years, and he finally received his own title in Four Color #386 (March 1952).

 The spin-off title was very popular, and by issue #4 Uncle Scrooge shed its Four Color association and became its own independent book.
 Scrooge is one of the longest-running American Disney comics books, and is still presently ongoing, reaching issue #450 in June 2019.

 The book has been produced under the aegis of several different publishers, including Western Publishing (initially in association with Dell Comics and later under its own subsidiary, Gold Key Comics and its Whitman imprint), Gladstone Publishing, Disney Comics, Gemstone Publishing, Boom!
-Studios, and IDW Publishing, and has undergone several hiatuses of varying length.
+Studios, and IDW Publishing (until 2020), and has undergone several hiatuses of varying length.
 Despite this, it has maintained the same numbering scheme throughout its six decade history, with only IDW adding a secondary numbering that started at #1.

-Gold Key/Whitman era
+Gold Key / Whitman era

 By the late 1950s, relations between Dell and Western had become strained.
 Former Western writer Mark Evanier states part of this was due to "... a small battle going on between the two companies over the ownership of properties in non-licensed comics."
 In 1962 Western, ended the partnership and continued their comic book line under the Gold Key Comics label.
 Comic book historian Joe Torcivia has dubbed the mid-1960s "... a period of creativity for Western Publishing's Disney line not seen since its formation, and never seen again."

 Western continued publishing Dell's four main titles: Walt Disney's Comics and Stories (starting with issue #264, Sept 1962), Mickey Mouse (issue #85, Nov 1962), Donald Duck (issue #85, Dec 1962) and Uncle Scrooge (issue #40, Jan 1963).
 They also started (or restarted) several titles: